| |

 always,strive for tone and help your school music programs, in every way

-you can.
 For the shed; I have some very interesting concepts here, and things

 that are fun and provoke some fresh ideas on II-V. II-V-I Patterns: